bloominstituteoftechnology/Processes/stretch/README.md

    above plan at the same time?
 Is there more than one way things can go wrong?

+   If multiple processes attempt to withdraw money at the same time you could end up withdrawing more money than you have in your account.
+Even if you don't overdraft, the balance will not accurately reflect all withdraws processed allowing you to withdraw more than you should have access to.
+If an additional process reads the balance before it is fully updated by a prior process, both withdrawals could be processed but only one will be recorded; the final  process will overwrite the balance recorded from the first process.

 2. Study and understand the skeleton code in the `src/` directory.

    **Short answer**: what do each of the arguments to `open()` mean?

+    ```c
+    open(filename, O_CREAT|O_RDWR, 0644);
+    ```

+    - **filename** is the pathname for the file you want to open
+    - **O_CREAT|O_RDWR** are flags dictating open's access mode and behaviour
+      - O_CREAT tells open that it should create the file if it does not already exist
+      - O_RDWR sets the access mode to read and write
+    - **0644** represents the file permission -rw-r--r-- if open has to create a new file.
+The permission breakdown is read and write privileges for the user and read privileges for the group and other.

 3. Take the skeleton code in the `src/` directory and implement the pieces marked.
 Run it.